ultramathman/lisalabs/influxdb_grafana.md

 ### Install and Configure InfluxDB and the Telegraf Collector

-Launch the "influxlab" VM and log in.
+Launch the `influxlab` VM and log in.
 The account has sudo privileges.

 > **Credentials:**
 >